aliciawarddev/CSS-Drawings/backlog.md

     - Finn: fix proportions, fix head size + ears,
     - fix alignment of characters: bottom edge of them aligns
     - Jake: fix size of eyes, and width
+    - PB:
+        - add face
+        - align bottom of body with bottom of hair
+        - place sleeves in front of arms visually
+        - add collar and sleeve details
+        - add detail to crown top

 ## Drawings to Build